vitessio/website/content/en/blog/2022-06-10-kubecon-eu-recap.md

 What: Vitess project booth, maintainer talk, office hours

 # Event Details
 May 16-17 were co-located events.
 We were there for the main conference which was May 18-20.
 There were 7000+ attendees.
-Accounting for booth staff there were probably 6000+ who were really attending the conference.
 The Vitess team were attending in their capacity as project maintainers to staff a booth in the Project Pavilion, hold office hours and to give a talk.
 <figure>
     <img src="/files/2022-kubecon-eu/vitess-booth.jpg" alt="Vitess Project Booth"/>